savonet/book/introduction.md

 ### How to improve the book

-We did our best to provide a progressive and illustrated introduction to Liquidsoap, which covers almost all of the language, including the most advanced features.
+We did our best to provide a progressive and illustrated introduction to Liquidsoap, which covers almost all the language, including the most advanced features.
 However, we are open to suggestions: if you find some error, some unclear explanation, or some missing topic, please tell us!
 The best way is by opening an issue on [the dedicated